Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 7. Setting cookies before consent

-Analytics and marketing scripts often fire immediately on page load.
-If non-essential cookies are set before the user clicks “Accept,” your consent mechanism is fundamentally broken.
+Analytics and marketing scripts often fire the moment a page loads.
+If non-essential cookies are set before the user clicks “Accept,” the entire consent mechanism is broken at the technical level — no banner wording fixes this.

 MistakeRisk LevelHow to Fix